frizfealer/knowledge_base/slipbox/t0b.md

 2024-02-18T16:20

-Since the present is the intersection between ego and Being, it is the most important.
-Living in the present make you realize you are the Being.
+The present moment holds paramount importance as it serves as the crucial intersection where the ego meets our true essence, the Being.
+By fully embracing the present, we unlock the opportunity to connect with our core identity as the Being.

 ## References